 Dates are a great source of energy, and provide a generous amount of filling dietary fibre with very little fat.
 Dates are mineral rich, delivering potassium, manganese, magnesium and copper, as well as an assortment of B-vitamins.
 Seek out dates that are plump and juicy-looking (if you’re buying from a market, ask to try them first), that their skin is intact, and that they are neither glossy or dusty.
 I store my dates in an airtight glass jar in the fridge to extend their shelf life, and protect their flavour and nutrients.
 Kept this way, dates will last up to six months.
 Outside of the fridge at room temperature, dates will last about a month and a half, or you can freeze them for up to a year.

 The banana in this blend up is totally optional, and I actually really liked the version without, even though it was less thick and “milkshakey”.
 If you want to add more dates for sweetness and flavour, live it up.
 I found that this amount, about 3 Medjool dates, was just perfect for me, even without the banana.
-The spices are also optional, but help to disguise any strong flavours from the adaptogens, which admittedly can sometimes taste like the inside of a barn, or everyone’s favourite: feet?
-Mmmmm.
-Right.
-Let’s cover that up.
+The spices are also optional but add complexity and pizazz!

-All in all, this is a delicious and filling way to start your morning, or the perfect afternoon pick-me-up.
+All in all, this date shake, with whatever optional ingredients you add, don’t add, enjoy, don’t enjoy, etc. is a delicious and filling way to start your morning, or the perfect afternoon pick-me-up.
 It’s creamy, smooth, sweet and totally balanced.
 I hope you enjoy it as much as I do!

 Adaptogenic Date Shake

 Serves 1 (makes 2 ½ cups / ml)